n0mn0m/bot_commander/README.md

 This project contains `python` scripts and `cron` task for operating a Roomba 615 locally or remotely.

+### `/pi`

 - `sms_listener.py` runs a web server that monitors a [Twilio](https://www.twilio.com/docs/sms/quickstart/python#allow-twilio-to-talk-to-your-flask-application) end point waiting for a message to send a start signal to a connected device (in my scenario a Roomba 615).

 - `button_listener.py` is meant for use with an Adafruit [RFM LoRa](https://www.adafruit.com/product/3179) shield.

+- `*.service` systemd unit files for managing ngrok and the Python application scripts.

+- `requirements.txt` are the packages that the virtual environment requires for the scripts above to run.

+### `/roomba`

 - `code.py` is the application that runs on the Adafruit Feather listening for different signals to process and send to the Roomba Open Interface.

-- `crontab.bak` is a backup of my `crontab` setup that starts the services on the RaspberryPi Zero W after reboot.

-- `requirements.txt` are the packages that the virtual environment requires for the scripts above to run.

 ### Notes

 This is currently built and running with Python 3.7 and Raspbian.

+Service files are provided in `/pi` for managing Python on the zero with systemd

 ### Hardware